imran94/prune-library/README.md

 # prune-library
-Delete media files that are not in a given text file
+Delete media files that are not listed in a given text file